Quickstart

 Before starting the measurement, let's prepare to confirm "whether the sound is being recorded correctly."

-- Cable Connection: Connect the Output and Input of the audio interface directly with a cable (this is called a loopback connection).
+- Cable Connection: Connect the Output and Input of your audio interface directly with a cable.
+This is called a "loopback connection."

-- Equipment Protection: Initially, set the output volume (OUT) and input gain (IN) of the audio interface to the minimum.
+- Equipment Protection: To prevent loud noises from suddenly damaging your equipment, initially set the output volume (OUT) and input gain (IN) of the audio interface to "minimum (zero)."

 Note

-By using this loopback connection, you can perform a test to "analyze the sound you output yourself" without using external equipment.
-This is the basis of all measurements.
+By using this loopback connection, you can test "whether the PC can correctly receive the sound it outputted itself" without connecting any other external equipment.
+This is a very important step that forms the basis of all future measurements.

 Starting the Software